Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 DETERMINING STATISTICS OBJECTIVES

-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in Statistics.
+Your personal learning style and needs will be assessed by our educational director to ensure your key Statistics goals are met.

 IDENTIFYING INSTRUCTIONAL PRIORITIES

-Your tutor will evaluate your current abilities, with an eye toward places where you can improve in Statistics.
+Your tutor will evaluate your current Statistics abilities, with an eye toward places where you can improve.

 INDIVIDUALIZED LESSON PLANS